TriumphLLC/3DSlides/B4W-template-FILM/README.rst

 In conclusion
 =============

 In the end, we get a complete 3D web application with our presentation.
-Based on executed work we can conclude that the creation of a complete 3D presentation ‚Äì is not such a complicated process and is available to wide range of passionate enthusiasts.
+Based on executed work we can conclude that the creation of a complete 3D presentation ñ is not such a complicated process and is available to wide range of passionate enthusiasts.

 A video lesson is available on youtube.com